helpfulrobot/hpmewes-silverstripe-install/README.md

 Automated SilverStripe installer with cdn Bootstrap and googleapis jQuery.
 You should have root rights when you run this script.

+Bevore fork ask @meweshp@googlemail.com
+Some features will be moved in other module after development. it's in still early alpha.

 ## How to get started

 ### Create new project